-Calonne’s solution to the fiscal crisis was more pragmatic than others and went straight to the heart of France’s problems.
+Calonne’s solution to the fiscal crisis was more pragmatic than others, going straight to the heart of France’s problems.
 He proposed significant cuts to government expenditure, removal of some trade restrictions to free up commerce and the standardisation of indirect taxes like the gabelle.
 Most significantly, Calonne sought to limit the taxation privileges of the First and Second Estates.
 He proposed a new tax on land, to be levied on landowners based on the value of their holdings.
 This land tax would apply to all French citizens, regardless of class or privilege.
 Needless to say, Calonne’s proposed reforms were popular with most of the Third Estate but were rejected by the church, the nobility and many wealthy bourgeoisie.

 Roland Mousnier, historian

-Recognising that the parlements would not support his proposed changes, Calonne advised the king to convoke an Assembly of Notables.
+Recognising the parlements would not support his proposed changes, Calonne advised the king to convoke an Assembly of Notables.
 Like the Estates General, the Assembly of Notables was an ancient but seldom used institution.
 The Notables was a council of high ranking nobles and clergymen that was summoned at the king’s pleasure, usually in a time of crisis or uncertainty.
 Its function was to provide ideas and advice to the crown.
 Only four Assemblies of Notables had been summoned in the previous 200 years, the most recent in 1626.
 The Notables who gathered at Versailles in February 1787 contained 144 men, only two of whom were not nobles or higher clergymen.
 Among their number were 36 influential nobles, 14 bishops or archbishops and seven ‘Princes of the Blood’, as well as magistrates from the parlements, provincial deputies and the mayors of city governments.